fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/installation.md

 * Registering components locally, refer to [Component Registration](https://vuejs.org/v2/guide/components-registration.html '@@open-newtab').

-Now that you have installed and resolved the dependencies, [create your first chart].
+Now that you have installed and resolved the dependencies, [create your first chart]({% site.baseurl %}/using-with-javascript-libraries/vuejs/your-first-chart '@@open-newtab').